-- (i) Collaboration with the National government to ensure security is enhanced and reduce on crime and create a peaceful business environment. - (ii) Entering partnerships with neighbouring counties that seek to facilitate trade including but not limited to harmonizing number of licenses or permits obtained by MSEs. - (iii) Initiating and strengthening self-sustaining funds dedicated and easily accessible to MSMEs in the County; promoting tailor made financial literacy programmes for MSMEs; and establishing a framework for micro-leasing for the MSMEs. - (iv) Partnership with other institutions both from public and private spheres to facilitate development of adequate and well-equipped worksites with workshops, common user facilities, incubation centres and showrooms for artisans which is cluster informed and fully serviced. - (v) Providing access to affordable energy in collaboration with the national government and other stakeholders. - (vi) Developing appropriate road infrastructure especially the county roads while collaborating with the private sector through PPP's to get financing of the projects. - (vii) Collaborating with the Anti-Counterfeit Agency (ACA) and Kenya Revenue Authority (KRA) to sensitize MSEs on issues of counterfeits and dumping of goods. - (viii) Collaboration with relevant stakeholders and institutions such as Kenya Institute of Business Training (KIBT) and National Industrial Training Authority (NITA) to provide entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs.
+- (iv) Collaboration with the National government to ensure security is enhanced and reduce crime to create a peaceful business environment. - (v) Entering partnerships with neighbouring counties that seek to facilitate trade including but not limited to harmonizing number of licenses or permits obtained by MSEs. - (vi) Initiating and strengthening self-sustaining funds dedicated and easily accessible to MSMEs in the County; promoting tailor made financial literacy programmes for MSMEs; and establishing a framework for micro-leasing for the MSMEs. - (vii) Partnering with public and private institutions to facilitate development of adequate and wellequipped worksites with workshops, common user facilities, incubation centres and showrooms for artisans which is cluster informed and fully serviced. - (viii) Providing access to affordable clean energy in collaboration with the national government and other stakeholders in line with sustainable development. - (ix) Developing appropriate road infrastructure especially the county roads while collaborating with the private sector through PPP's to get financing of the projects.
+The provision of a compelling value proposition for private sector firms will be important Public Private Partners development. - (x) County government to collaborate with the Anti-Counterfeit Agency (ACA) and Kenya Revenue Authority (KRA) to sensitize MSEs on issues of counterfeits and dumping of goods.